Genome3d/alcohol-dependence/README.md

 Python (version 2.7.15), R (version 3.5.2) and RStudio (version 1.1.463) were used for data processing, analysis and visualisation.

-In this study, we integrate data from multiple sources (i.e. GWAS catalog, GTEx, HaploReg data) to analyze 73 AD associated SNPs and identify 34 expression quantitative loci (eQTL) with potential regulatory roles that impact alcohol dependence.
+In this study, we integrate data from multiple sources (i.e. GWAS catalog, Hi-C, GTEx, HaploReg data) to analyze 73 AD associated SNPs and identify 34 expression quantitative loci (eQTL) with potential regulatory roles that impact alcohol dependence.
 We report that 42% of the 285 significant tissue-specific regulatory interactions we identify were associated with four genes encoding Alcohol Dehydrogenase - *ADH1A*, *ADH1B*, *ADH1C* and *ADH4*.
 Identified eQTLs produced a coordinated regulatory action between *ADH* genes, especially between *ADH1A* and *ADH1C* within the subcutaneous adipose and gastrointestinal tissues.

 1. Cell type- and tissue-specific Hi-C data is available on [GEO](https://www.ncbi.nlm.nih.gov/geo/) database (accessions: GSE63525, GSE35156, GSE43070, GSE77565, GSE105194, GSE105513, GSE105544, GSE52457, GSE105914, GSE105957, GSE87112).
 2. RNA-seq and genotyping data (GTEx v7) are available via [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) access (accession: phs000424.v7.p2).